JohnCCarpenter/ChessSoftware/README.md

 ## User Stories

-In the context of a chessboard application:
+In the context of a chessboard application, as a user, I want to be able to:
- - As a user, I want to be able to start a standard game of chess with the pieces where they are meant to be
+ - ~~start a standard game of chess with the pieces where they are meant to be~~
- - As a user, I want to be able to move a piece from one position to another through a console
+ - ~~move a piece from one position to another through a console~~
- - As a user, I want to be able to capture an enemy's piece with my own
+ - ~~capture an enemy's piece with my own~~
- - As a user, I want to be able to see where the pieces are located on the board
+ - ~~see where the pieces are located on the board~~
- - As a user, I want to be able to see which pieces I have captured
+ - ~~see which pieces I have captured~~
- - As a user, I want to have the option to learn how different pieces are allowed to move in my game
+ - learn how different pieces are allowed to move in my game
+ - put my opponents king in check
+ - end the game by putting my opponents king in checkmate

+ - save a game's position to continue later (after entering quit)
+ - load a previously saved game based on who was playing it

+ - save a game's move order to review later
+ - see my record under a particular username